transkatgirl/kat-s-bookshelf/README.md

 If you would like to suggest improvements to the collection (such as book recommendations), please [file an issue](https://github.com/transkatgirl/kats-bookshelf/issues).

+### Included Prerequisites

+The following prerequisite textbooks are included in the bookshelf:

+- Mathematics
+  - Prealgebra
+  - Elementary Algebra
+  - Elementary Geometry

 ### Included Fields

 #### Deeper Coverage

-The following fields of study are covered in the bookshelf:
+The following fields of study are covered in the bookshelf (excluding prerequisites):

 - Mathematics (3 textbooks)
 - Physics (1 textbook)